-- A. Recommend/advise on policy and/or program changes in the trade. - B. Formulate minimum state standards (and review them every five years) for the trade and make recommendations on changes to the Bureau including: - 1) the period of training - 2) minimum work process requirements - 3) related instruction - 4) probation period - 5) employer requirements to serve as a trainer - 6) journey level worker/apprentice ratios - 7) apprentice reviews - 8) apprentice selection process (AA/EEO requirements) - 9) local committee review-assist local committees and/or sponsors in developing selection procedures which are bias free and which ensure minorities and women are considered - C. Recommend curriculum, related instruction and delivery service requirements for the trade to the Bureau and the Wisconsin Technical College System (WTCS). - D. Assume statewide leadership for the purpose of improving conditions and expanding the number of employers using apprentices in the trade. - E. Support the state program of training for apprentices. - F. Prepare a policy for the trade on proficiency assessment/testing (for work experience and course work) to be utilized by local committees in determining apprenticeship credit for previous experience/education. - G. Review and monitor local committee activity levels (including biennial reports) and recommend changes in AA/EEO operations where appropriate. - H. The committee will follow these operational guidelines: - 1) Meet at least a minimum of two times a year. - 2) Elect of the Committee co-chairs; an employer representative and an employee representative.
-The committee will hold an election of co-chairs annually. - 3) Conduct meetings in conformity with the Wisconsin Open Meeting law. - 4) A meeting quorum exists when at least two employer and two employee representatives are present. - 5) Official meeting minutes will be prepared by the Bureau of Apprenticeship Standards. - 6) Committee recommendations will be made by consensus.
+- A. Recommend/advise on policy and/or program changes in the trade.

+- B. Formulate minimum state standards (and review them every five years) for the trade and make recommendations on changes to the Bureau including:

+- (1) the period of training

+- (2) minimum work process requirements

+- (3) related instruction

+- (4) probation period

+- (5) employer requirements to serve as a trainer

+- (6) journey level worker/apprentice ratios

+- (7) apprentice reviews - (8) apprentice selection process (AA/EEO requirements) - (9) local committee review-assist local committees and/or sponsors in developing selection procedures which are bias free and which ensure minorities and women are considered - C. Recommend curriculum, related instruction and delivery service requirements for the trade to the Bureau and the Wisconsin Technical College System (WTCS). - D. Assume statewide leadership for the purpose of improving conditions and expanding the number of employers using apprentices in the trade. - E. Support the state program of training for apprentices. - F. Prepare a policy for the trade on proficiency assessment/testing (for work experience and course work) to be utilized by local committees in determining apprenticeship credit for previous experience/education. - G. Review and monitor local committee activity levels (including biennial reports) and recommend changes in AA/EEO operations where appropriate. - H. The committee will follow these operational guidelines: - (1) Meet at least a minimum of two times a year. - (2) Elect of the Committee co-chairs; an employer representative and an employee representative. - (3) Conduct meetings in conformity with Wisconsin open meeting law. - (4) A meeting quorum exists when at least two employer and two employee representatives are present. - (5) Official meeting minutes will be prepared by the Bureau of Apprenticeship standards. - (6) Committee recommendations will be made by consensus.